 Playa del Carmen

 Welcome to Mexico!
-You and your family will arrive in the coastal tourism hub of Cancún, located in Mexico's Yucután region.
-This southern peninsula is surrounded by gorgeous Caribbean waters and is famous for its powdery white-sand beaches, ancient Maya ruins, and otherworldly cenotes (limestone sinkholes).
-There's also a rich indigenous culture with exotic and delicious cuisine.
+You'll arrive in the coastal tourism hub of Cancún, located in Mexico's Yucután region.
+Gorgeous Caribbean waters surround this southern peninsula, and it is famous for its powdery white-sand beaches, ancient Maya ruins, and otherworldly cenotes (limestone sinkholes).
+There's also a rich Indigenous culture with exotic and delicious cuisine.

 Upon arrival at the airport, a driver will be waiting to transfer you an hour south to the resort town of Playa del Carmen.
 After checking into your hotel, take the rest of the day to relax and soak up the sun on a nearby beach with a refreshing drink in hand.